matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

 potentially unbounded window between the instant the panic is created, and its propagation.

-This is not a theoretical concern: a couple of weeks ago a friend of mine had a fascinating debugging session for a Python machine learning application.
-The program used was processing a huge amount of data, so, to speed things up, it partitioned the date and spawned a thread per partition (actual processing was in native code, so GIL was avoided):
+This is not a theoretical concern: some time ago a friend of mine had a fascinating debugging session with a Python machine learning application.
+The program was processing a huge amount of data, so, to speed things up, it partitioned the data and spawned a thread per partition (actual processing was in native code, so GIL was avoided):

 ~~~python